jhanmtl/squirrel-squirter/README.md

 # squirrel-squirter

-defending garden tomatoes from squirrels with autonomous water gun turret that performs object detection (30+ fps), target tracking, and harmless squirting
+defending garden tomatoes from squirrels with autonomous water gun turret

-Leveraging TensorFlow, Flask, Google Colab, and ngrok to implement object detection as a web service
+Leveraging TensorFlow, Flask, Google Colab, and ngrok to implement multi-threaded object detection as a web service.
+Achieves 30+ fps on a Raspberry Pi

 Full story at medium.article.link